Maple syrup: Nutrition

 The basic ingredient in maple syrup is the sap from the xylem of sugar maple or various other species of maple trees.
 It consists primarily of sucrose and water, with small amounts of the monosaccharides glucose and fructose from the inverted sugar created in the boiling process.

 In a 100g amount maple syrup provides 260 calories and is composed of 32 per cent water by weight, 67 per cent carbohydrates (90 per cent of which are sugars), and no appreciable protein or fat (table).
 Maple syrup is generally low in overall micronutrient content, although manganese and riboflavin are at high levels along with moderate amounts of zinc and calcium (right table).
 It also contains trace amounts of amino acids which increase in content as sap flow occurs.

 Maple syrup contains a wide variety of polyphenols and volatile organic compounds, including vanillin, hydroxybutanone, lignans, propionaldehyde, and numerous organic acids.
 It is not yet known exactly all compounds responsible for the distinctive flavour of maple syrup, although primary flavour-contributing compounds are maple furanone (5-ethyl-3-hydroxy-4-methyl-2(5H)-furanone), strawberry furanone, and maltol.
-New compounds have been identified in maple syrup, one of which is quebecol, created when the maple sap is boiled to create syrup.
+A more recently identified compound is quebecol, created when the maple sap is boiled to create syrup.
 Its sweetness derives from a high content of sucrose (99% of total sugars).
 Its brown colour – a significant factor in the appeal and the quality grading of maple syrup – develops during thermal evaporation.

 One author described maple syrup as "a unique ingredient, smooth- and silky-textured, with a sweet, distinctive flavour – hints of caramel with overtones of toffee will not do – and a rare colour, amber set alight.
 Maple flavour is, well, maple flavour, uniquely different from any other."
 Agriculture Canada has developed a "flavour wheel" that details 91 unique flavours that can be present in maple syrup.
 These flavours are divided into 13 families: vanilla, burnt, milky, fruity, floral, spicy, foreign (deterioration or fermentation), foreign (environment), maple, confectionery, plant (herbaceous), plant (forest, humus or cereals), and plant (ligneous).
 These flavours are evaluated using a procedure similar to wine tasting.
 Other culinary experts praise its unique flavour.
 Environmental factors, including weather and soil type, impact flavour.

 Maple syrup and its various artificial imitations are widely used as toppings for pancakes, waffles, and French toast in North America.
 They also serve as flavouring for foods such as fritters, ice cream, porridge, fresh fruit, bacon, and sausages.
 It is also used as sweetener for granola, applesauce, baked beans, candied sweet potatoes, winter squash, cakes, pies, breads, tea, coffee, and hot toddies.